gitbls/sdm/Docs/Detailed-Installation-Guide.md

 	sudo /path/to/EZsdmInstaller

-Install a specific branch into the default directory

-	sudo /path/to/EZsdmInstaller V9.0.1

 Install the latest released branch into a specific directory

 	sudo /path/to/EZsdmInstaller "" /usr/local/zsdm

+Install a specific branch into the default directory

+	sudo /path/to/EZsdmInstaller V9.1

+Install a specific branch into a specific directory

+	sudo /path/to/EZsdmInstaller v9.1 /usr/local/zsdm

 <br>
 <form>